kauri-io/Content/java/generate-java-wrapper.md

 - web3j-maven-plugin
 - web3j-gradle-plugin

-To illustrate the methods listed above, we will use the following Smart Contract which noratize documents into a registry on the Ethereum Blockchain.
+To illustrate the methods listed above, we will use the following Smart Contract which noratizes documents into a registry on the Ethereum Blockchain.

 *DocumentRegistry.sol*
 ```solidity